alexMamaevs/sf__legacy_vagrant/README.md

     $ vagrant up
     Bringing machine 'default' up with 'virtualbox' provider...

-    Your PostgreSQL database has been setup and can be accessed on your local machine on the forwarded port (default: 5432)
+    Your PostgreSQL has been setup and can be accessed on your local machine
-      Host: localhost
+	  Host: localhost or ip address 127.0.0.1
       Port: 5432
       Database: postgres
       Username: postgres